 What happened?
 Let’s turn to the trees for an explanation.
-Trees, for the most part, weather all kinds of unpleasant weather and continue to function and grow.
-They bend in the wind, rather than break because they are flexible, they gather nutrients to sustain their growth for the long term during various weather events.
-In the ground, their roots hold them upright regardless of the wind, rain, snow, and unpleasant storms; they continue without complaining.
+For the most part, trees weather all kinds of unpleasant weather and continue to function and grow.
+They bend in the wind rather than break because they are flexible; they gather nutrients to sustain their growth for the long term during various weather events.
+Their roots hold them upright in the ground regardless of the wind, rain, snow, and unpleasant storms; they continue without complaining.
 Sometimes they suffer a setback, for, for the most part, they continue sustaining their life.
 The roots of many trees, Aspen, Giant Redwoods, and many others, join hands underneath the ground through their root structure.
 Nutrients, including moisture, are passed on to other trees as needed to keep a grove of them growing.
-Many of the trees share life with their brothers and sisters who grow as an outgrowth of the mother tree.

-What can we learn from this?
-That regardless of the life events we face, if we have a support structure in place, the correct attitude, and the ability to see obstacles as growth opportunities, then we start to establish resilience in our lives.
-During the good times, we sustain life and build close ties with those that we love and trust, much like the trees gather nutrients from the various weather events.
+Regardless of the life events we face, if we have a support structure in place, the correct attitude, and the ability to see obstacles as growth opportunities, we start to establish resilience in our lives.
+We sustain life during the good times and build close ties with those that we love and trust, much like the trees gather nutrients from the various weather events.
 But the best part happens with their roots.
 Just like trees join hands underground, so do we join hands with others and look to them when we need strength, understanding, and clarification in life.
-I could go on with this analogy, but you are beginning to understand resilience, and in the next two postings, I will continue to write more about resilience and how to plays out in our lives.
+I could go on with this analogy, but you are beginning to understand resilience, and in the subsequent two postings, I will continue to write more about resilience and how to plays out in our lives.

-I want to challenge readers to work on establishing resilience in themselves and begin to talk about it with your kids.
+I want to challenge readers to establish resilience in themselves and begin to talk about it with their kids.
 The more they understand it at their developmentally appropriate level, the more they can start to join hands and create their web of support.

 Yours for Better Living,